kellianneyang/predictive-academic-analytics/README.md

 # Business Problem and Stakeholders

+Rather than solving a particular problem, this project explores the factors that may contribute to student grades.
+We believe there are many discoveries in this data that would be interesting to universities, esepcially those looking to boost student performance and keep tabs on course trends over time.
+Such a broad dataset can be used to shed light on many questions, some of which are addressed in the data visualization section of this notebook.

 # Source of Data

 The original data for this project appears on Kaggle.com: https://www.kaggle.com/datasets/Madgrades/uw-madison-courses.
 It was posted by user Madgrades, who obtained the data from the University of Wisconsin's registrar office (https://registrar.wisc.edu/grade-reports/).
 The data was extracted from PDF reports published by that office.
 Please see the Kaggle dataset for more information.